Friday, September 3, 2021

 Moses; Part 1: Introduction

-Watch the following short videos that explore the story of the exodus:
+For background, watch the following short videos exploring the story of the Exodus:

 1. Introduction.